 - National Film Board (On-site Only)

 - Winnipeg Free Press - Newspapers in Education

 Any necessary login information is added to the ‘Necessary Credentials’ document.

 Policies and Procedures

+As long as they are not booked for classes, students can use the computers in the library and adjacent computer lab throughout the day.
 Students must abide by the Academy’s Computer Network Acceptable Use Policy.
 All Internet use applies to any network station at St. Mary’s Academy, including the library.
 It is the responsibility of the student and parent/guardian to be aware of the contents of the Computer Network Acceptable Use Policy.
-Cell phone use for research is permitted in the library, unless otherwise instructed by a classroom teacher.
-As described in the Student Handbook/Agenda, the cafeteria is the only area in the school where the use of cell phones for personal business is permitted throughout the day.

 Books are lent out for three weeks with the possibility of renewal.
 Graphic novels and manga have a 1-week loan period (French graphic novels and manga are loaned for 3-weeks).
 Select reference material are loaned out overnight.
 Students may renew their borrowed material on or before the due date as long as there are no holds on the title.
 Students are responsible for any item signed out in their name.